This video will make every parent want to throw up.

 Despite countless warnings, people continue to get too close to wild animals, or, in this case, let their children get too close.

-The following footage depicts every parent's worst nightmare, as a 9-year-old girl from Odessa somehow ended up mere feet from a wild bison without any adult supervision along the Observation Point Trail in the Old Faithful Geyser area of Yellowstone National Park Monday afternoon.
+The following footage depicts every parent's worst nightmare, as a 9-year-old girl from Odessa somehow ended up mere feet from a wild bison without any adult supervision along the Observation Point Trail in the Old Faithful Geyser area of Yellowstone National Park back in July 2019.

 Acting in self-defense, the bison attacked the young girl and launched her into the air.
 According to a report from WFLA, there were about 50 people hanging 5-10 feet away from the bison for about 20 minutes before it finally attacked.

 The clip is disturbing to watch, so view discretion is advised.

 You can still enjoy wildlife from a little farther away, and yet people continue to push the limits without considering the consequences.

 Of course, we can't blame the 9-year-old for wandering through, not to mention there were so many others doing the same thing.
 But this video certainly begs the question, "Where are the parents?"

 Fortunately, while the girl was taken to receive medical attention from park officials at the Old Faithful Lodge and later the Old Faithful Clinic, she was ultimately released and sent home.